oysteijo/logplotter/README.md

     ```

 3.  **Install the required Python packages:**
-    Create a `requirements.txt` file in your project's root directory with the following content:
+    Install the packages listed in the `requirements.txt` file in your project's root directory.
+It should have the following content:
     ```
     Flask
     Flask-SocketIO